Welcome to the Midleton Hillwalking Club Website

 News and Announcements

-- The B walk on Sunday 24th June 2018 is in the Galtees, led by Frank Chandler.
+- The B walk on Sunday 5th August 2018 will be in the Knockmealdowns and led by Frank Chandler.

 - Please can walkers arrive at each meeting point 10 minutes prior to the advertised times to allow sign in with the walk leader and a prompt start.